5 Best Hikes in Ireland: What You Need to Know

 Ireland is a great place that has a lot of outdoor activities that attracts tourists from all over the world.
 If you are not familiar with Ireland, it’s an island that’s right across the United Kingdom.

 If we’re talking about statehood, Ireland is politically divided as Northern Ireland and the Republic of Ireland.

 The former is a part of the United Kingdom’s territory while the latter is a sovereign state.
 It’s important to know this especially if you’re planning to travel there as a foreigner!

-With that said, today you’ll have an insight on some of the best places to hike in Ireland.
+With that said, today you’ll have an insight into some of the best places to hike in Ireland.
 There are a lot of mountainous regions here.
 Thus, ready your hiking boots and hiking backpacks, book a cheap flight to Ireland and explore the best hikes on this beautiful Island!